 On October 14, 2022, former employee Seana Neihart filed a representative action under California's Private Attorneys General Act, California Labor Code section 2698 et seq ("PAGA"), against us.
 An answer to the complaint was filed on December 8, 2022.
 A first amended complaint was filed on February 8, 2023 adding Jessica King as a plaintiff.
 The lawsuit alleges a series of wage and hour violations under California's Labor Code.
 An answer was filed on March 14, 2023.
-Zumiez intends to enforce individual arbitrations of the plaintiffs' claims.
+Zumiez has moved to compel individual arbitration of Plaintiffs' PAGA claims.
+A hearing is scheduled for November 29, 2023.
 We continue to investigate the claims and we intend to vigorously defend ourselves.

 Insurance Reserves-We use a combination of third-party insurance and self-insurance for a number of risk management activities including workers' compensation, general liability and employee-related health care benefits.
 We maintain reserves for our self-insured losses, which are estimated based on historical claims experience and actuarial and other assumptions.
-The self-insurance reserve at July 29, 2023 and January 28, 2023 was \$2.2 million and \$2.8 million, respectively.
+The self-insurance reserve at October 28, 2023 and January 28, 2023 was \$2.1 million and \$2.8 million, respectively.